alexpkeil1/Qgcomp.jl/docs/src/glm.md

 Probably not in a scientific manuscript.
 If you find an idea here that is not published anywhere else and wish to develop it into a full manuscript, feel free!
 (But probably check with alex.keil@nih.gov to ask if a paper is already in development or is, perhaps, already published.)

 ### Where else can I get help?
 The vignettes of the package and the help files of the functions give many, many examples of usage.
 Additionally, some edge case or interesting applicationsare available in the form of github gists at <https://gist.github.com/alexpkeil1>.
-If you come up with an interesting problem that you think could be solved in this package, but is currently not, feel free to submit an issue on the R package github page <https://github.com/alexpkeil1/qgcomp/issues>.
-Several additions to the package have already come about through that avenue (though not always quickly).
+If you come up with an interesting problem that you think could be solved in this package, but is currently not, feel free to submit an issue on the R package github page <https://github.com/alexpkeil1/qgcomp/issues> or J package github page <https://github.com/alexpkeil1/Qgcomp.jl/issues>.
+Several additions to the R package have already come about through that avenue (though not always quickly).